 9.4.
 Condition Number

-As described in Matrix Condition Number, the problem with a poorly conditioned matrix equation is sensitive to perturbations of the elements of \(\bm{b}\).
+As described in Matrix Condition Number, the problem with a poorly conditioned matrix equation is sensitivity to perturbations of the elements of \(\bm{b}\).
 Viewing the solution to \(\mathbf{A}\,\bm{x} = \bm{b}\) from the perspective of the outer product of the SVD gives us an intuition into the sensitivity of \(\bm{x}\) to perturbations in \(\bm{b}\) [GOLUB13].

 \[\begin{split}\begin{aligned} \bm{x} &= \mathbf{A}^{+}\,\bm{b} = \left(\mathbf{V\,\Sigma}^+\,\mathbf{U}^T\right)\, \bm{b} \\ &= \sum_{i=1}^{n} \frac{\bm{u}_i^T \bm{b}}{\sigma_i}\bm{v}_i \end{aligned}\end{split}\]

 The scalar fractions \(\left(\bm{u}_i^T \bm{b}\right)/\sigma_i\) are dot products divided by singular values.
 Thus, the magnitude of the singular values has a significant impact on the sensitivity of the \(\mathbf{A}\,\bm{x} = \bm{b}\) problem.
-A matrix with singular values close to zero is poorly conditioned.
+A small change to the values in \(\bm{b}\) will change \(\bm{x}\) significantly if \(\mathbf{A}\) has a singular value close to zero.

 The condition number is defined by equation (6.22) in Matrix Condition Number as a product of matrix norms.